cf7/AvaJava/README.md

 ![alt tag](https://raw.githubusercontent.com/ronaldooeee/AvaJava/master/AvaJava_Logo.png)

 <b>AvaJava is a mash-up of Python, CoffeeScript, Javascript, Swift, and OCaml that compiles into Javascript.</b>
-It combines the most interesting parts of these languages and also provides a new selection of operators (<i>to come</i>).
+It combines the most interesting parts of these languages and also provides a new selection of operators.
-This language will be designed in a way to facilitate faster typing and more concise representations that do not sacrifice readability.
+This language will be designed to facilitate faster typing and more concise representations that do not sacrifice readability.

-####<i>Features/Planned Implementation (Subject to Change)</i>
+####<i>Features</i>
 <ul>
 <li> Type Inference
 <li> Static and Strong Typing
+<li> Static Scoping
 <li> Typed parameters
 <li> Function Return Types
 <li> List Ranges